-- Wear the right gear
+Wear the right gear

 Choosing the right footwear can also make or break your workout.
-Old or improperly fitting shoes can result in less support and improper body mechanics which can affect the alignment of your feet, knees, hips and back, resulting in potential for injury over time.
+Old or improperly fitting shoes can result in less support and improper body mechanics, which can affect the alignment of your feet, knees, hips and back.
+This has the potential to result in injury over time.

-When you begin to work muscle groups that haven’t been used in some time, you may be more prone to wear and tear of your joints and tendons until you build up strength and resistance.
+When you begin to exercise new muscle groups, you may be prone to a degree of wear and tear on your joints and tendons until you build up strength and resistance.
 Set small goals for yourself at first and increase over time until you’re able to reach your overall fitness objectives.

+Stretching keeps your muscles long, lean and flexible.
+This flexibility helps prevent pulled muscles, undue strain and damage to the muscles and ligaments that protect your bones and joints.

 Make sure you’re setting aside time to stretch before and after your new routine.
-Stretching keeps your muscles long, lean, and flexible, and this flexibility helps to prevent pulled muscles, undue strain or damage to the muscles and ligaments that protect your bones and joints.

 When stretching, try to hold the pose for around 30 seconds.
 Don’t bounce or rock in the position, as this can contribute to injury.
 You should feel a little resistance, but you should never experience pain.

 Need some help getting started?
 Try these stretches for better flexibility and reduced tightness.

-- Listen to your body
+Listen to your body

 If you notice that an exercise or movement causes excessive discomfort, don’t try to push past the pain.
-You can almost always modify an exercise to meet your specific needs without enduring pain.
+You can almost always modify a workout to meet your specific needs without enduring pain.

-- Strengthen your core
+Strengthen your core

-- Look for low impact
+Look for low impact workouts

 If you know you have existing joint issues, try some low impact workouts to avoid putting extra pressure on your knees, ankles, hips and lower back.
-Swimming, elliptical and light to moderate weight resistance training are all great options to get your heart rate up while keeping the impact on your joints low.
+Swimming, elliptical, cycling and light to moderate weight resistance training are all great options to get your heart rate up while keeping the impact on your joints low.

 However, your body needs time to repair these tears between workouts.
-Planning rest days in your fitness routine and allowing for adequate sleep allows your muscles, nerves, bones and connective tissues the time they need to rebuild and prepare to carry you through your next workout.
+Planning rest days in your fitness routine and allowing for adequate sleep allows your muscles, nerves, bones and connective tissues the time they need to rebuild to carry you through your next workout.

 Ask for help